 Trace evidence is one of the most diverse forensic disciplines because it includes the analysis of many different materials that utilize a wide variety of laboratory techniques and analytical instrumentation.

 Physical match examinations may also be conducted by the Trace Evidence Unit.
-For example, torn pieces of fabric may be positively associated to a damaged garment or broken fragments may be reconstructed to show that they once formed part of the whole object.
+For example, broken fragments may be reconstructed to show that they once formed part of the whole object.

 Headlamps/light bulbs can be examined to determine if they were on or off at the time of an incident.

 Unknown chemicals can be examined and compared to known standards to determine the identity of the substance.

 Fire debris may be examined for the presence or absence of any ignitable liquids.

 The Trace Evidence Unit utilizes a variety of methods and techniques to analyze items of evidence.
 Instrumentation used includes gas chromatography (GC), mass spectrometry (MS), infrared spectroscopy (IR), x-ray fluorescence (XRF) spectrometry and microscopy.

 At this time, the Trace Evidence Unit does not perform examinations on fibers, hair, wood, soil, paint or glass.
 These types of examinations may be sent to an outside laboratory for analysis.